Editorial Standards

 Casualty versus theft, in practice

-• Theft, an illegal taking with criminal intent, like burglary, robbery, larceny, or embezzlement.
+- Theft, an illegal taking with criminal intent, like burglary, robbery, larceny, or embezzlement (misplaced, lost, or simply missing property does not qualify – you need proof of an illegal taking under state law).
 You do not need a conviction, but you need credible proof.

-For personal‑use property in 2018–2025, a loss is deductible only if it is from a federally declared disaster, unless you are netting against casualty gains.
+For personal‑use property in 2018–2025, a loss is deductible only if it is attributable to a federally declared disaster (the casualty itself must be caused by that disaster – simply being located in a declared disaster area is not enough on its own), unless you are netting against casualty gains.
 Business and income‑producing property losses are still reported on Form 4684 without the personal $100 and 10% rules.

 Progressive deterioration exclusions